jina-ai/clip-as-service/README.md

 input_type_ids: 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0
 ```

+That means the word embedding is actually the character embedding for Chinese-BERT.

 ##### **Q:** Why my (English) word is tokenized to `##something`?

 Because your word is out-of-vocabulary (OOV).
 The tokenizer from Google uses a greedy longest-match-first algorithm to perform tokenization using the given vocabulary.